nordeim/customer-support-agent-v3/docs/prompt-6.md

 ---

 awesome job! yes, please meticulously continue with the generation of complete drop-in replacement version of the remaining tools files.

+---

+awesome understanding! please meticulously review, validate and critique the following tools implementation for a "Customer Service" AI Agent.
+I will share the current tools implementation in this and the next 3 prompts, so just meticulously review what I share and hold the final conclusion of your analysis and assessment till I tell you that I have shared all the tools related code files.